-At March 31, 2023 AFG has a \$126 million lease liability included in other liabilities and a lease right-of-use asset of \$114 million included in other assets compared to \$116 million and \$103 million, respectively, at December 31, 2022.
+At June 30, 2023 AFG has a \$190 million lease liability included in other liabilities and a lease right-of-use asset of \$167 million included in other assets compared to \$116 million and \$103 million, respectively, at December 31, 2022.
+The increase in the lease liability and right-of-use asset is due primarily to the renewal of AFG's largest office lease which extended the term for an additional 10 years.